 - Comprehending and using figurative language

 - Offering an objective summary of more complicated texts

 - Using critical thinking skills to separate truth from error

-Get more detailed information on our homeschool reading curriculum.
+Get more detailed information on our eighth grade reading comprehension curriculum.

 Writing Goals/Objectives for 8th grade

 Eighth graders will be expected to create original works, including poems, autobiography/biography, cover letters, informational reports, short stories, and more.
 Writing goals and objectives for eighth grade include:

 - Using the writing process to take compositions from prewriting and planning through revision.

 - Using technology-aided tools such as graphic organizers to help them with prewriting and planning.

 - Developing a topic with simple facts, details, examples and explanations.